ubco-cmps/data301_course/project/milestone05.md

 ## Task 2: Make your repository public

-[Here](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/setting-repository-visibility#changing-a-repositorys-visibility) is how to make your repository public (within the Data 301 organization).
+[Here](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/setting-repository-visibility#changing-a-repositorys-visibility) is how to make your repository public (within the COSC 301 organization).

 1. On GitHub, navigate to the main page of the repository.